Jack Harkness (footballer, born 2004): Club career

 Harkness started his career in the youth ranks of Rangers and features regularly for Rangers B.

 He signed to 77 Sports Management in February 2021.

 In November 2021, he signed a contract extension with the Gers, keeping him at the club until the summer of 2023.
 Harkness signed a new three-year deal with the Gers in December 2022.

+On 29 September 2023, Harkness signed for Greenock Morton on a season-long loan deal.

+On 1 August 2024, he joined League Two side Stirling Albion on a season long loan.

 International career

 Harkness made his international debut for Scotland U16 on 22 January 2020 in a 3–2 defeat to Australia.